Food and Drug Administration, HHS.

 3. It reduces overnight travel and therefore reduces travel costs incurred by the Agency to collect data.

 The sample for each data collection period is evenly distributed among Specialists.
-Given that participation in the study by industry is voluntary and the status of any given randomly selected establishment is subject to change, substitute establishments have been selected for each Specialist for cases where the institutional foodservice, school, or retail food store facility is misclassified, closed, or otherwise unavailable, unable, or unwilling to participate.
+Given that participation in the study by industry is voluntary and the status of any given randomly selected establishment is subject to change, substitute establishments have been selected for each Specialist for cases where the restaurant facility is misclassified, closed, or otherwise unavailable, unable, or unwilling to participate.

 Prior to conducting the data collection, Specialists contact the State or local jurisdiction that has regulatory responsibility for conducting retail food inspections for the selected establishment.
 The Specialist verifies with the jurisdiction that the facility has been properly classified for the purposes of the study and is still in operation.
 The Specialist ascertains whether the selected facility is under legal notice from the State or local regulatory authority.
 If the selected facility is under legal notice, the Specialist will not conduct a data collection, and a substitute establishment will be used.
 An invitation is extended to the State or local regulatory authority to accompany the Specialist on the data collection visit.